finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 List holdings adjustments

-List the holdings adjustments made to a transaction portfolio over a given interval of effectiveAt time.
+Get holdings adjustments from a transaction portfolio in an interval of effective time.

 ### Example